FranckNdame/MUD-game/README.md

-# version 0.5.5
+# version 0.5.6
 =======================

 Update:

-*	Define 'door-handle' and 'call-action' in the location.rkt file.

-*	Define start point to determine the players' location.

-*	Define a maze 'm' and create a database to store room names.
+*	Use the random-allocator function to randomly allocated names, objects and keys to the rooms.